Endometrial cancer risk factors

 The hormonal balance shifts toward more progesterone during pregnancy.
 So having many pregnancies protects against endometrial cancer.
 Women who have never been pregnant have a higher risk, especially if they were also infertile (unable to become pregnant).

-A certain type of ovarian tumor, the granulosa-theca cell tumor, often makes estrogen.
-Estrogen release by one of these tumors is not controlled the way hormone release from the ovaries is, which can sometimes lead to high estrogen levels.
+A certain type of ovarian tumor, the granulosa cell tumor, often makes estrogen.
+Estrogen release by one of these tumors is not controlled the way hormone release from the ovaries is, and can sometimes lead to high estrogen levels.
 The resulting hormone imbalance can stimulate the endometrium and even lead to endometrial cancer.
 In fact, sometimes vaginal bleeding from endometrial cancer is the first symptom of one of these tumors.

 Polycystic ovarian syndrome

 Women with a condition called polycystic ovarian syndrome (PCOS) have abnormal hormone levels, such as higher androgen (male hormones) and estrogen levels and lower levels of progesterone.
 The increase in estrogen relative to progesterone can increase a woman's chance of getting endometrial cancer.
+PCOS is also a leading cause of infertility in women.

-Use of an intrauterine device
+Using an intrauterine device

 Women who used an intrauterine device (IUD) for birth control seem to have a lower risk of getting endometrial cancer.
 Information about this protective effect is limited to IUDs that do not contain hormones.
-Researchers have not yet studied whether newer types of IUDs that release progesterone have any effect of endometrial cancer risk.
+Researchers have not yet studied whether newer types of IUDs that release progesterone have any effect on endometrial cancer risk.
 However, these IUDs are sometimes used to treat pre-cancers and early endometrial cancers in women who wish to preserve child-bearing ability.

 The risk of endometrial cancer increases as a woman gets older.